 Not necessarily!
 Implementing the immediately do-able steps to become more relationship-based makes a positive impact while engaged in the long-term and ongoing process.

-Here are three different starting points three Baltimore child and family serving agencies used.
-After participating in a 2013 training on relationship-based practices and reflective supervision:
+Here are three different starting points three Baltimore child and family serving agencies recently used.
+After participating in a 2013 training I lead on relationship-based practices and reflective supervision:

-- Agency A’s child care program, which was part of a shelter for women and children affected by domestic violence, wanted to implement reflective supervision.
+- Agency A’s child care program was part of a shelter for women and children affected by domestic violence.
+They wanted to implement reflective supervision.
 The program supervisor began working one-on-one with the child care program’s manager, providing her with reflective supervision and having her begin offering it to staff.
-They invited me onsite to facilitate two training workshops for the child care program staff, to give them the opportunity to explore what relationship-based practice meant to them.
+They invited me onsite to facilitate two training workshops for the child care program staff.
+In those trainings, staff explored what relationship-based practice meant to them.
 This was done as part of a larger, agency-wide effort to become a trauma-informed organization.
-Later, this program was the one found to most fully engaged and successful in implementing trauma-informed practices.
+Later, this program was the one within the larger organization found to most fully engaged and successful in implementing trauma-informed practices.

 - Agency B, a children’s outpatient mental health unit within a large hospital facility. decided to hold reflective peer support meetings for supervisors.
 These meetings, which I facilitated, created a safe space for sharing thoughts, feelings, observations and hopes about the work.
 Sometimes action steps emerged from these meetings.
 Other times, the chance to listen and to be heard provided the needed support.